-Focusing specifically on Airbnb, Garcia-López et al. (2020) used several models including the event study model to test the effect of Airbnb in Barcelona on the city housing and rental prices.
-They found that since 2014 when Airbnb became important player in Barcelona, housing and rental prices increased in neighborhoods where Airbnb was present compared to neighborhoods it was not.
-This was also the results of Bibler et al (2021) in Chicago and Sn Francisco, however, they also found that growth in Airbnb listing help individual economic situation.
-Similarly, Gonçalves (2020) focused the ban of Airbnb in Lisboan.
-He found that there was a pick in registry between the time the ban was announced and it implementation and that buyers liked the option of being able to participate in the Airbnb market.
+Focusing specifically on Airbnb, Garcia-López et al. (2020) used several models including the event study model to test the effect of Airbnb in Barcelona on the city’s housing and rental prices.
+They found that since 2014, when Airbnb became an important player in Barcelona, housing and rental prices increased in neighborhoods where Airbnb was present compared to neighborhoods in which it was not.
+This result was also obtained by Bibler et al (2021) in Chicago and San Francisco; however, they also found that growth in Airbnb listings helps the individual economic situation.
+Similarly, Gonçalves (2020) focused on the ban of Airbnb in Lisbon.
+He found that there was a pickup in registry between the time the ban was announced and its implementation, and that buyers liked the option of being able to participate in the Airbnb market.

-Studying the effect on funding on Airbnb and hotels at different stages Biancoa et al. (2022) found that startup of traditional hotels had a declining effect on the stock market, while Airbnb at a similar stage had a positive effect on the stock market.
-Looking at the connection between Airbnb and hotel companies Biancob et al. (2022) used a sample of publicly traded hotel management companies and hotel real estate investment trusts in the US before and after Airbnb was recognized as a competitor (2013-2014).
-Using the event study methodology, they found that after 2014 new products or services offered by Airbnb had a negative effect on the stock market.
-Focusing on this connection but expending it to Airbnb around the world, Teitler-Regev & Tavor (2022) tested how announcements on Airbnb website effected the value of the stocks of hotel companies finding a negative connection.
-In addition, they found that positive Airbnb announcements led to a decline in the stock values, and that announcements regarding families had a longer effect.
+Studying the effect on funding on Airbnb and hotels at different business stages, Biancoa et al. (2022) found that the startup phase for traditional hotels had a declining effect on stock markets, while Airbnb at a similar stage had a positive effect.
+Looking at the connection between Airbnb and hotel companies, Biancob et al. (2022) used a sample of publicly traded hotel management companies and hotel real estate investment trusts in the United States before and after Airbnb was recognized as a competitor (2013–2014).
+Using the event study methodology, they found that after 2014 new products or services offered by Airbnb had a negative effect on markets.
+Focusing on this connection but extending it to Airbnb around the world, Teitler-Regev and Tavor (2022) tested how announcements on the Airbnb website effected stock values of hotel companies, finding a negative connection.
+In addition, they found that positive Airbnb announcements led to a decline in stock values, while announcements regarding families had a longer-term effect.

-Based on those papers (Biancob et al. 2022; Kim, 2021; Teitler-Regev & Tavor, 2022) and several other papers that showed that negative events have a negative effect on the stock market.
-Examples include dealing with the Cyber-attacks (Arcuri, 2020), Terrorist attacks (Markoulis & Neofytou, 2019), Political uncertainties (Das et al., 2020), and COVID-19 (Clark et al., 2021; Sharma & Nicolau, 2020; Shin et al., 2021).
-Our hypothesis is:
+Based on these studies (Biancob et al. 2022; Kim, 2021; Teitler-Regev and Tavor, 2022) and several others, the consensus is that negative events have a negative effect on markets.
+Examples include cyberattacks (Arcuri, 2020), terrorist attacks (Markoulis and Neofytou, 2019), political uncertainties (Das et al., 2020), and COVID-19 (Clark et al., 2021; Sharma and Nicolau, 2020; Shin et al., 2021).
+Our first hypothesis is this:

-Hypothesis 1: Airbnb announcements will have a negative effect on the hotel stock prices.
+Hypothesis 1: Airbnb announcements will have a negative effect on hotel stock prices.

-In addition, mentioning the location of the announcement might also affect differently the stock prices of hotels.
+In addition, identifying the location of the announcement might have different effects on hotel stock prices.
 For example, Viljoen (2016) studied the effect of news announcements on stocks with dual listings.
-The study determined that the announcements affected not only the stocks in the specific location, but also had a spillover effect on the general market.
-Based on this paper our hypothesis is:
+The study determined that not only did the announcements affect stocks in the specific market, but they also had a spillover effect on the general market.
+Based on this paper, our second hypothesis is as follows:

-Hypothesis 2: Airbnb announcements with exact location will have different effect on the hotel stock prices than announcements with general location.
+Hypothesis 2: Airbnb announcements with an exact location will have a different effect on hotel stock prices than announcements with a general location.

-This paper builds on the paper by Teitler-Regev & Tavor (2022) and uses more advanced statistical models in order to increase the robustness of the tests of the effect of Airbnb announcement on hotel stock prices.
+This paper builds on work by Teitler-Regev and Tavor (2022), using more advanced statistical models in order to increase the robustness of the tests of the effect of Airbnb announcement on hotel stock prices.

 Data and Empirical Strategy